heyx3/Bplus.jl/docs/Resources.md

 You can use almost any kind of basic scalar/vector data to upload or download a texture's pixels.
 The set of allowed pixel array types is captured by the type alias `PixelBuffer`, which is a Julia array of `N` dimensions and `T` elements. `N` is the texture dimensionality and `T` is the pixel data type. `T` must come from the type alias `PixelIOValue`, which is either a scalar `PixelIOComponent` or a vector of 1 to 4 such components.

+For color textures, the components to work with are usually deduced from the type of the pixel data.
+For example, an array of `v2f` is assumed to be working with the RG components.
+If uploading/downloading a single channel from the texture, it defaults to the Red channel.
+  * Change deduced channels from *RGB* to *BGR* by passing `bgr_ordering=true` into texture operations.
+  * Change the single-channel from *Red* to *Green* or *Blue* by passing e.x. `single_component=PixelIOChannels.green` into texture operations.

 For hybrid depth-stencil textures, you can use the special packed pixel types `Depth24uStencil8u` or `Depth32fStencil8u` depending on the specific format.
 These can be directly uploaded into their corresponding textures.

 Cubemap textures are treated as 3D, where the Z coordinate represents the 6 faces.